matheushasm/Development-Environment-Services/README.md

 This `docker-compose.yml` file sets up a local development environment with essential tools and services for modern application development.
 Below is an overview of the services included and their purpose.

+## Create shared network (usefull to connect with other containers)
+      docker network create shared-network

 ## Services

 ### 1. MySQL